DeanBurke/DreamBuild/README.md

 * Tested to make sure the edit/delete buttons are visible only when logged in as a Superuser / Admin.
 When edit is clicked it'll pre load the Product Management page with the products information before updating.
 * Tested to make sure the size option is only visible on products where it is needed.
 * Tested to make sure the products stack to a suitable amount depending on screen size.
+* Tested to make sure the customer review asks you to login before being able to leave a review.
+* Tested to make sure the form is visisble and usable once logged in.
+* Tested to make sure the reviews stack on top of each other once submitted.
 * Tested to make sure the Back To Top button works correctly.

 **Account**